futuretap/InAppSettingsKit/README.md

 If you don't want to show Privacy cells, set the property `neverShowPrivacySettings` to `YES`.

-The sample app defines `NSMicrophoneUsageDescription` to let the cell appear.
+The [sample application](#sample-application) defines `NSMicrophoneUsageDescription` to let the cell appear.
 Note that the settings page doesn't show any privacy settings yet because the app doesn't actually access the microphone.
 Privacy settings only show up in the Settings app after first use of the privacy-protected API.

 ## Open URL